APogue/APogue.github.io/research/capabilitites.md

 The system enforces a three-layer audit trail common to expert systems:

 - **Quote-level** — Every value is tied to exact text from source material
-- **Logic-level** — Reasoning steps preserved in structured, machine-readable tags
+- **Reasoning-level** — Thinking steps preserved in structured, machine-readable tags
 - **Output-level** — Validated YAML that can be parsed, checked, and re-run for reproducibility

 **Why this approach matters:**